 Monica S. Webb Hooper is an American behavioral scientist and clinical psychologist serving as deputy director of the National Institute on Minority Health and Health Disparities.
 She was a professor at Case Western Reserve University and associate director for cancer disparities research and director of the Office of Cancer Disparities Research in the Case Comprehensive Cancer Center.

-Gerald Horne is an American historian who currently holds the John J. and Rebecca Moores Chair of History and African American Studies at the University of Houston.
+Gerald Horne is an American historian who holds the John J. and Rebecca Moores Chair of History and African American Studies at the University of Houston.
 Background Gerald Horne was raised in St. Louis, Missouri.
-After undergraduate education at Princeton University he received his Ph.D. from Columbia University and a J.D. from the University of California, Berkeley.
-Father of Flora Horne.
+After his undergraduate education at Princeton University, he received his Ph.D. from Columbia University and a J.D. from the University of California, Berkeley.

 Fatimah Linda Collier Jackson is an American biologist and anthropologist.
 She is a Professor of Biology at Howard University and Director of its Cobb Research Laboratory.
 Early life, family and education Jackson was raised in Denver, Colorado.
 Her mother was raised in Cambridge, Massachusetts.
 Fatimah’s father was a mechanic who died when she was six years old.
 One of her great-grandmothers was descended from Choctaw people and was an herbalist.
 She attended elementary school, junior high school, and high school which were predominantly African-American.